CLI Reference

 rig up

 Boot a new rig from a spec, restore from a snapshot, or install from a bundle.
-Source resolution: YAML path boots from spec, .rigbundle path installs/bootstraps, bare name checks spec library first then treats as existing rig restore — if both match, exits with an ambiguity error.
+Source resolution: a YAML path boots from that spec, a .rigbundle path installs and bootstraps, and a bare name checks the spec library first then treats it as an existing rig to restore.
+If a name matches both, the command exits with an ambiguity error.

 rig up <source> [--plan] [--yes] [--target <root>] [--json]